 Sink Skirts & Cabinets Can Hide Bathroom Pipes

-If you have a laundry room or bathroom with the type of sink that doesn't have cabinetry under it, then you likely also have plumbing pipes and valves showing.
+If you have a laundry room or bathroom with the type of sink or types of toilets that doesn't have cabinetry under it, then you likely also have plumbing pipes and valves showing.

 If you have the tools and skills, you can build custom cabinetry to hide them and create a space you can utilize to store cleaning brushes and sprays.